Service Definitions

 Autowiring

-The autowired key allows you to modify the autowiring behavior for a particular service.
-For more details, see the autowiring chapter.
+The autowired key allows you to influence the autowiring behavior for a specific service.
+For details, see the chapter on autowiring.

 services: